awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.Versions.md

  The `aurora-mysql-version` is a dotted value with three parts: the Aurora MySQL major version, the Aurora MySQL minor version, and the patch level\.
 The major version is `1`, `2`, or `3`\.
 Those values represent Aurora MySQL compatible with MySQL 5\.6, 5\.7, or 8\.0 respectively\.
 The minor version represents the feature release within the 1\.x, 2\.x, or 3\.x series\.
 The patch level begins at `0` for each minor version, and represents the set of subsequent bug fixes that apply to the minor version\.
 Occasionally, a new feature is incorporated into a minor version but not made visible immediately\.
 In these cases, the feature undergoes fine\-tuning and is made public in a later patch level\.

  All 1\.x Aurora MySQL engine versions are wire\-compatible with Community MySQL 5\.6\.10a\.
 All 2\.x Aurora MySQL engine versions are wire\-compatible with Community MySQL 5\.7\.12\.
-All 3\.x Aurora MySQL engine versions are wire\-compatible with MySQL 8\.0\.23\.
+All 3\.x Aurora MySQL engine versions are wire\-compatible with MySQL 8\.0\.23 onwards\.
+You may refer to release notes of specific 3\.x version to know the corresponding MySQL compatible version\.

  For example, the engine versions for Aurora MySQL 3\.01\.0, 2\.03\.2, and 1\.19\.0 are the following\.